isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 Chenris re-entered the illusory city and encountered a fake version of Mordecai, further confirming his suspicions of the city’s deceptive nature.
 Using his wits, Chenris tested the imposter with a specific query that only the true Mordecai would know, forcing the illusion to crumble before him.
 The fact that he did not fall prey to the charm of the illusion demonstrates a growing resilience in Chenris, one that might allow him to overcome the darker inclinations of his mind.

-Outside the illusion, the situation became increasingly dangerous as **[[Kal Korrigan]]** and **[[Aidan Knight]]** remained ensnared by the false visions.
+Outside the illusion, the situation became increasingly dangerous as **[[Korrigan]]** and **[[Aidan Knight]]** remained ensnared by the false visions.
 Though Chenris and Mordecai succeeded in escaping the illusions themselves, they struggled to convince their companions of the reality.
 Korrigan, in particular, proved resistant—his paranoia deepened by the city's pervasive magic.

 **The [[Illusion Master]]: A Choice Presented**
 The climax of the ordeal came when Chenris encountered the **[[Illusion Master]]**, the malevolent architect of [[Caalona]]’s ever-shifting façade.
 In a moment that could have revealed Chenris’ true nature, he was offered a tempting deal: remain in [[Caalona]], where all his dreams could be realized, free from the constraints of reality.
 The [[Illusion Master]] promised protection and power—both tantalizing to someone of Chenris’ ambition.